pantemon/super-basson/README.md

 For Task #1, everything related to logic with WebSocketGateway should be done

-We should assume that password is email and username is public_key while developing user authentification strategy
+We should assume that password is email and username is public_key while developing user authentification strategy.

+Only BETATESTERs may start sessions.
+ADMINs may not start session, but they can manage users, manage tasks, fetch sessions etc.

 Admin
 BetaTester